 Hiring mistake #1: Overhiring or under hiring talent

-- Over-hiring or under-hiring talent.
-Over hiring leads to too many employees without enough work to go around, in turn, putting you in the painful position of having to let some employees go.
-On the opposite end of the spectrum, under hiring leaves you with company underperformance issues and employees who become stretched too thin due to taking on workloads that should be divided among several employees.
-To prevent over and under hiring, make sure you understand your company’s exact needs before promoting your job vacancies and making a hiring decision.
+Overhiring is a short-term solution to a long-term problem and leads to too many employees without enough work.
+On the opposite end of the spectrum, under-hiring leaves you with company underperformance issues and employees who become stretched too thin due to taking on workloads that should be divided among several employees.

-While the above tips can help point you in the right direction when it comes to improving your hiring process, the best way to make sure you are finding the energy industry’s top talent is to partner with a niche staffing firm like FootBridge Energy.
-FootBridge Energy specializes in helping businesses throughout the energy sector streamline their hiring processes and fill their open positions with the most promising candidates in the field.
+The best way to ensure hiring top talent remains a priority is to partner with a niche staffing firm like FootBridge.
+We specialize in helping businesses throughout the energy, oil and gas, process industries, utilities, and manufacturing industries streamline their hiring processes and fill their open positions with the most promising candidates in the field.
 If you are looking to hire the top candidates in the energy industry, contact the energy staffing experts at FootBridge Energy today!